Stress Management

 Stress is a part of life, but too much can be harmful.
 Learn to recognize your warning signs, and practice healthy coping techniques.

-Your body is hardwired with a “fight or flight” response that puts you on high alert when in danger.
-This is good when you need to run away from a saber-tooth tiger, but ongoing everyday stressors keep your body in this heightened state, and that hurts your health.
+Your body is hardwired with a “fight or flight” response that puts you on high alert in danger.
+While useful in emergencies, ongoing everyday stress keeps your body in this heightened state, harming your health.
+Practicing stress management techniques, along with yoga for stress relief, helps reduce these effects and maintain well-being.

 Maintaining a support system, getting enough sleep, and using stress reduction activities like walking, journaling, or stress relief exercises can help protect your mental and physical well-being.